A researcher by trade, curious by nature. Writer, photographer, tech lover, crazy about cooking and eating (or maybe I'm just Italian).

 Play With the Light

-- Take 2 articulated lamps, set your camera on a tripod, and experiment on all of the possible lighting combos shooting a common object
+- Take two articulated lamps, set your camera on a tripod, and experiment with all of the possible lighting combos shooting a common object.

-- Use light painting (check out my 10 tips and techniques to be a better photographer article — link is below)
+- Use light painting (check out my ten tips and techniques to be a better photographer article — link is below).

-- You can also use a colored transparent plastic or a stained mirror to do that
+- You can also use a coloured transparent plastic or a stained mirror to do that.

 - Use smoke or vapor to create mists and reflections — great when paired with coloured lights!

-- Light your subject from the back with a strong light, and on front with a weaker light (30% weaker give or take)
+- Light your subject from the back with a strong light and on the front with a weaker light (30% weaker give or take).

 - Close your window shades enough to just let a blade of light into the room.
 Raise some dust and take the shot.